|

 These ups and downs are referred to on

-Tanya's CRF Support Group as the emotional rollercoaster.
+Tanya's CKD Support Group as the emotional rollercoaster.

-This section talks about how to cope with the rollercoaster ride.
+This page talks about how to cope with the rollercoaster ride.

 depending upon their own personality or how well their cat is doing; but